lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 ### Step 3 — Reconstruct the Prompt

-Using the structure presented above, reconstruct the prompt:
+Using the structure presented above, reconstruct the prompt.
 Your reconstruction should be explicit and testable.

-### Step 4 — Test the Reconstructed Prompt**
+### Step 4 — Test the Reconstructed Prompt

 Upload to the LLM (file in the ZIP):
 - environment/water_quality.csv